grapevinedigital/django-role-permissions/docs/utils.rst

     if has_role(user, [Doctor, 'nurse']):
         print 'User is a Doctor or a nurse'

-.. function:: has_permission(user, permission)
+.. function:: has_permission(user, permission, role=None)

-Receives a user and a permission and returns ``True`` is the user has ths specified permission.
+Receives a user and a permission and returns ``True`` is the user has ths specified permission for the role given.
+If no role passed it will iterate through all user roles and will check if the user has the given permission for every role that has the permission in the available_permissions list.

 .. code-block:: python